S-Par/BGS-Comp-Project/README.md

  ## BGS-Comp-Project
  This is a project that provides a gaming portal.
-There will be game servers with admins.
-User friends will be there
+Project is done for the CBSE Class 12 Examination
  ### Project Details
  Games provided:
  - Pac-man